Wolox/tech-guides/frontend/angular/style-guide.md

 })
 ```

-This configurations are poorly readable.
+This configuration is poorly readable.
 It's preferable to use the corresponding decorators.

 - `@Inputs()`
 - `@Outputs()`